gianni-rosato/vac-enc/README.md

 # vac-enc

-Versatile Audio Codec (Opus encoding using the SoX resampler)
+Opus encoding using the SoX resampler.

 Build instructions:
 ```